-Just in time for Powtech, Buschjost has brought onto the market a completely new production series (83490) for controlling filter valves in dedusting technology.
+MI Precision Engineering has developed the 83490 series under the IMI Buschjost brand.
 Saving time through simple operation, less training required on introduction, safety thanks to reliable parts and attractive prices are features of this production series.

 The new production series includes both micro-controllers, with which up to eight filter valves are controlled, and larger valve controllers, with which up to 16 magnetic valves can be controlled by differential pressure or time on a master device.
 Using expansion devices control of up to 64 valves is possible.
 In this way, this production series can both equip small plant and implement demanding valve control tasks with multi-chamber large filter technology.

 A significant advantage for the customer is the simple and intuitive operation of the device.
 Before, with conventional controllers, the functions had to be selected and adjusted using knobs or keyboards; now the controller sports a space-saving and modern touch screen.
 And if this is not enough, they are programmed not conventionally using a written menu but entirely using simple, self-explanatory symbols.
 So the introduction and training of the new devices can take place within one time-saving hour and the user is spared a costly introductory phase and initial disruptions.

 Furthermore the controller can be used internationally immediately: whether in France or China, everyone understands the symbols without the need to install elaborate and costly written menus in the software.